 Also, check out the Showrunner Training Series for leadership advice.

-- What is a Story Editor Position in animation?
+- What is a Story Editor position in animation?

-In live-action and/or on WGA shows, the title of “Story Editor” is a low level position just above Staff Writer and is considered a writer early in their career with no supervisory role.
 In most animation rooms, “Story Editor” refers to the Head Writer (or the #2 if the Showrunner is also a writer).
-Duties of this position usually include managing/running the writers room, delegating work among the writers, giving notes on each draft, rewriting the work of other writers, and managerial duties.
-“Story Editor” is an upper-level position in animation.
+Duties of this position usually include managing/running the writers’ room, delegating work among the writers, giving notes on each draft, rewriting the work of other writers, and managerial duties.

 Get Involved

-We are a robust Craft Committee with dedicated members who volunteer their time and expertise to help push our writers forward via subcommittees.
-If you are a Union member, and are interested in joining our subcommittee efforts (or starting your own subcommittee!), please email WCCchair839@gmail.com and we will help you get involved.
+We are a robust craft committee with dedicated members who volunteer their time and expertise to help push our writers forward via subcommittees.
+If you are a Union member and are interested in joining our subcommittee efforts (or starting your own subcommittee), please email WCCchair839@gmail.com and we will help you get involved.

 WCC Subcommittees